twist900/sublime-text-settings/README.md

-These are my settings for Sublime Text 2.
+These are my settings for Sublime Text 3.

 http://sublimetext.com

 I made this repo for myself, so I have an easy way to back them up.
-But if you like 'em, or want to tweak to your liking, cool beans.

 On OS X, these files would reside in: